Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Introduction

-The results we present also establish a detailed correspondence between energy dynamics and spectral correlations, giving a form for the SFF that is shown schematically in Fig.~\ref{fig:schematic}.
+The SFF for the spatially extended model we study shares the peak, ramp and plateau of random matrix theory, but has several additional features, as shown schematically in Fig.~\ref{fig:schematic}.
 At early times, coupling between sites is ineffective and the SFF for a system of $L$ sites is a product of contributions from each site, therefore increasing as $t^L$ after the onset of the single-site ramp.
-We find that crossover from this behaviour to a ramp linear in time for the many-site system can be understood in a precise way in terms of paired Feynman trajectories in Fock space.
+We find that crossover from this behaviour to a ramp linear in time for the many-site system can be understood in a precise way in terms of paired Feynman paths in Fock space.
 This crossover begins at the scale $\lambda^2 t \sim 1$ but extends over a broad time window if $L$ is large.
-It depends on two features of the trajectories.
-One of these is energy exchange between neighbouring pairs of sites, induced by the coupling; the other is the return probability of trajectories in Fock space.
+It depends on two features of the paths.
+One of these is energy exchange between neighbouring pairs of sites, induced by the coupling; the other is the return probability of paths in Fock space.
 A ramp appears at times late enough that energy has been exchanged between all neighbouring pairs of sites, and the return probability is independent of time.
 Both criteria set timescales that grow with system size, as $(\ln L)^2$ and the first case, and as $L^2$ in the second.

-The origin of the first of these timescales mirrors phenomena in Floquet quantum circuits discussed above.
-For our Hamiltonian model, we find that a Feynman trajectory in Fock space that involves energy exchange between some pairs of neighbouring sites, but none between other pairs, amounts to a division of the system into subsystems.
+As indicated, these spectral correlations are closely linked to energy dynamics.
+In more detail, the link is as follows.
+First, we note that a Feynman path in Fock space that involves energy exchange between some pairs of neighbouring sites, but none between other pairs, amounts to a division of the system into subsystems.
 In such a division, sites of a given subsystem are linked by energy exchange, while no energy is exchanged between sites from different subsystems.
-As in quantum circuits, a division of the system into $P$ subsystems contributes to the SFF with a factor $t^P$.
-As time increases, dominant values of $P$ decrease from $P=L$ at early times to $P=1$ at late times.
-The timescale to reach $P=1$ grows faster with $L$ in the Hamiltonian system compared to that in a Floquet circuit~\cite{Chan_PRL} [$(\ln L)^2$ vs $\ln L$] because it is controlled by the density of states, which is energy-dependent for the Hamiltonian but independent of quasienergy in the Floquet model.
+This division has direct consequences for the SFF, since we find that a division of the system into $P$ subsystems contributes to the SFF with a factor $t^P$.
+As time increases, dominant values of $P$ decrease from $P=L$ at early times ($\lambda^2 t \sim 1 $) to $P=1$ at late times [$\lambda^2 t \sim (\ln L)^2 $].
+At still later times ($Dt\sim L^2$), energy diffusion with constant $D$ controls the return probability for the many-body energy density, and the approach of the SFF to a linear ramp.